richiesuper/homuhomu-mc/README.md

 # homuhomu-mc

+`homuhomu-mc` is a Minecraft mod that aims to add elements from the anime series Puella Magi Madoka Magica.

 ## Copyright

-Credit me if you use my mod and its assets.
-You must put my name, e-mail, GitHub profile and repository as attribution.
+All assets are made by me.
+If you use my assets / mod, you must credit me by attributing my name, e-mail, and linking my GitHub profile and repository.